mpcmagill/academic-kickstart/content/post/intro-to-denns.md

 +++

-In this post, I'm going to give a brief introduction to using neural networks to learn the solutions of PDE problems directly from the problem statement.
+In this post, I'm going to give a brief introduction to using neural networks to learn the solutions of PDE problems directly.
-If you haven't already, you may want to check out [this post]({{< ref "post/notation-for-denns.md" >}}) on the notation I'm using to discuss general PDEs.
+In other words, the neural networks will learn the solutions without relying on a databse of precomputed solutions obtained using other methods.
 I'm also going to provide a roadmap of the relevant literature on this subject, which is a little fragmented.
+If you haven't already, you may want to check out [this post]({{< ref "post/notation-for-denns.md" >}}) on the notation I'm using.

 ## The basic idea

-Let's start with a general $n$th-order PDE problem given by
+Let's start with a general PDE problem given by
 $$G\[u\](\vec{x}) = 0\quad\mathrm{for}\quad\vec{x}\in\Omega,$$
 $$B\[u\](\vec{x}) = 0\quad\mathrm{for}\quad\vec{x}\in\partial\Omega.$$
-Our goal is to approximate the solution of the problem, $u$, with a neural network.
+Our goal is to approximate the solution of the problem, $u(\vec{x})$, with a neural network.
-I'm going to denote this neural network as $\tilde{u}$.
+I'm going to denote this neural network as $\tilde{u}(\vec{x})$.
+Specifically, $\tilde{u}$ can be any neural network architecture that takes $\vec{x}$ as an input and returns an approximation to $u$.

-Nowadays, a common supervised learning recipe is as follows:
+Nowadays, a common supervised learning recipe is roughly as follows:

 1. Collect a database of correct input-output pairs, $\\\{\vec{x}_i,u(\vec{x})_i\\\}$.
 2. Compute the network's naive predictions, $\\\{\vec{x}_i,\tilde{u}(\vec{x})_i\\\}$.